invertalwaysinvert/cardano-vegstore/README.md

 First, you will need:

 1. Install node, npm, angular cli.
-1. Have a full cardano node running and synced.
+1. Have a full cardano node running and synced, mainnet or testnet depending your purposes.
+2. Install cardano-wallet following recommended instructions described on [Github Pages](https://cheffnft.github.io/cardano-vegstore/).
-1. Have a google developer account if you want to integrate with Google authentication server.
+3. Have a google developer account if you want to integrate with Google authentication server.
 In this example, we only set up to our servers in the demo.

 ## Front end 🖼

-Setup the environment.ts file in Angular, change the desired backend endpoint for your backend, if you are running in the same server most likely you won't need to change it.
+Setup the environment.ts file in Angular, change the desired backend endpoint to your backend, if you are running in the same server most likely you won't need to change it.
 The envirnoment.ts will define the google key for OAuth, so you are required to change it for your own otherwise won't work in your server.

 ## Node JS backend 📦